darrylanderson/darrylanderson/README.md

 I have 20+ years of experience in building large scale enterprise web applications.

-I currently serve as Principal Architect for Clearcover, a hyper growth insuretech startup where I lead the Architecture teams.
+I am currently a Staff Engineer at Adyen.
+Prior to joining Adyen, I was Principal Architect for Clearcover, a hyper growth insuretech startup where I lead the Architecture teams.

 Prior to joining Clearcover, I was the co-founder of ChainFront, a blockchain services company.
 Before that, I was Chief Architect and Technical Advisor for project44, a rapid growth startup in the transportation logistics space.

 Prior to joining project44, I was the lead architect for Oracle's Healthcare Global Business Unit.
 I was responsible for the architecture and development of Oracle's Translational Research, Precision Medicine, and Healthcare Analytics product suites.
 These products combine genomic data with clinical data for research and point-of-care solutions.